avirati/snake-game/README.md

 # Snake Game

-The classic Snake Game, made in Vanilla JS
+The classic Snake Game, made in Vanilla JS, [Demo]

 ### Run the project